Frequently Asked Questions

 Will my cell phone number be kept confidential?

 Yes.
-Cell phone numbers used in conjuction with the SUAlert service system are not shared or sold to any other systems or services.
+Cell phone numbers used in conjunction with the SUAlert service system are not shared or sold to any other systems or services.

 How many SUAlert text messages will I receive?